 Classrooms often work to simulate the “real world” for students.
 However, much of the debate around current events happening outside of the classroom can be hyperbolic, misinformed, and often hurtful.
 Explicitly teaching and modeling “how we should live together” in the classroom is an important step to building “a more perfect union” outside of the classroom.

 - When speaking of the people involved, use formal language.
 Use terms like President Trump and President Biden rather than terms like “Trump” and “Uncle Joe.”
 Avoid the language of othering.
 As iCivics Chief Education Officer Emma Humphries explained in an opinion piece for The Hechinger Report, “Vocabulary can be divisive, so give some thought to class norms for talking about the parties and candidates.
 For example, say the Republican Party and the Democratic Party, not the Republicans or the Democrats.”

 - Give students tools like these sentence starters from Teach Thought and these transition statements from Illinois Civics Instructional Coach Candace Fikis to support civil discussion.
 This is especially useful for ELL students.

 - Do not allow dehumanizing language.
 To quote activist and writer James Baldwin, “We can disagree and still love each other unless your disagreement is rooted in my oppression and denial of my humanity and right to exist.”
-The Teaching Tolerance, Let’s Talk resource has specific advice on how to handle inappropriate language.
+Learning for Justice’s Let’s Talk resource has specific advice on how to handle inappropriate language.

 Model Media Literacy

-Speculation and rumors may abound post-election day, especially if final results are delayed.
+Speculation and rumors may abound as events unfold.
 You and your students do not have to navigate the information landscape alone.